jasonflorentino/jasonflorentino/README.md

 ### Hi there 👋 I'm [Jason](https://www.jasonflorentino.dev/).

 🚀 ✍️ 🪖 ⚡️
-**I'm a career-changer, a self-taught programmer, bootcamp grad, and a computer science enthusiast.**
+**I'm a career-changer, a self-taught programmer, bootcamp grad, and computer science enthusiast.**

 💼 &nbsp;I'm currently working as a Software Engineer at Drop.
 🍎 &nbsp;Previously, I was a teaching assistant for [BrainStation's](https://brainstation.io/) full-stack developer bootcamp.